Is 702 a Good Credit Score?

 • Kids’ summer camp

-In terms of that last example on the list, if you’re in the market for a credit card debt consolidation loan, a good credit score will boost your odds and secure you a better interest rate.
-These loans can offer interest rates significantly lower than what credit cards assess.
+In terms of that last example on the list, if you’re in the market for a credit card debt consolidation loan, a “good” credit score will boost your odds and help you secure a better interest rate.
+These loans can offer interest rates significantly lower than what credit cards charge.
 Just know that, as an unsecured loan, a credit card consolidation loan will likely have a higher rate than secured loans, such as a home equity loan.

-Be proactive by poking around to see what loan amounts, rates, and terms you’ll qualify for.
+Be proactive by looking around to see what loan amounts, rates, and terms you’ll qualify for.
 Lenders will consider various credit and financial criteria when reviewing your application.

 Recommended: Personal Loan Calculator